abduh3131/scroot/scroot/README.md

 - Riding companion narration that explains each Advisor decision without blocking the control loop.
 - Optional multimodal VLM companion (BLIP + FLAN-T5) for descriptive captions and free-form directives.
 - Lightweight heuristic advisor profile for CPU-only laptops plus optional VLM tiers when you have GPU headroom.
-- Live launch dashboard with camera feed, projected path overlays, throttle/brake gauges, actuator readouts, and advisor chat.
+- Live launch dashboard with scrollable controls, adjustable camera/advisor panes, projected path overlays, throttle/brake gauges, actuator readouts, and advisor chat.
 - Lane-detection overlays that keep the scooter centered and highlight predicted trajectories in real time.
 - GPS route planning via USB dongles so you can enter street addresses and monitor bearing/distance from the GUI.
 - Offline-friendly GPS routing accepts raw `lat,lon` coordinates when geocoding services or `geopy` are unavailable.
 - Command parser that understands phrases such as "drive to the plaza", "drive 2 m forward", or "turn right" and feeds them into the navigator.
 - Structured telemetry exports (`logs/command_state.json`, `logs/advisor_state.json`, `logs/telemetry.jsonl`, `logs/incidents.jsonl`) for auditing and supervision.
+- Configurable CSV telemetry export that streams control ticks to a user-selected folder for rapid debugging and analysis.
 - Modular design that allows future sensors (ultrasonic, LiDAR, depth) to feed into the navigator without architectural changes.

 ## Quick Start